no23reason/react-geolocated/README.md

         heading,
         speed,
     },
-    isGeolocationAvailable, // boolean flag indicating that the browser supports the Geolocation API isGeolocationEnabled, // boolean flag indicating that the user has allowed the use of the Geolocation API positionError, // object with the error returned from the Geolocation API call
+    timestamp, // timestamp of when the last position was retrieved isGeolocationAvailable, // boolean flag indicating that the browser supports the Geolocation API isGeolocationEnabled, // boolean flag indicating that the user has allowed the use of the Geolocation API positionError, // object with the error returned from the Geolocation API call